-A sophisticated phone scam that involves scammers impersonating banks is currently impacting WaterStone Bank customers.
-We want to warn you of this fraudulent activity and make sure you are aware of the steps to take if you are targeted by this phone scam.
+Two sophisticated phone scams are currently active that involve scammers impersonating banks.
+These scams are impacting WaterStone Bank customers so we want to warn you of this fraudulent activity and make sure you are aware of the steps to take if you are targeted.

 Scammers will call using a spoofed (fake) phone number that resembles or matches your bank’s phone number, and may claim he/she is part of the bank’s security department.
 The caller will share that your bank account or debit card is being used in a different location by another person and that you need to shut down and/or freeze your accounts.